 02:32 – At an almost 180 degree turn, a couple of noticeboards detail the interesting locations of the little patch of land between here and the city, as well as some of the wildlife you might encounter here.
 Actually, this place is one of Taipei’s many popular night-view spots, people come here to see the lights and take photos.
 I can see why, it’s quite pretty even on an overcast afternoon.

 02:36 – As I continued along the road here I noticed a huge bird of prey sitting amongst the higher branches to the left of me.
 It took flight the moment it realised that I was curious about it so I didn’t get a good enough look at it to work out what it was.

-After a couple of minutes, the road splits in two and a newly placed signpost indicates that the TGH takes the right fork.
+After a couple of minutes, the road splits in two and a signpost indicates that the TGH takes the right fork.

 02:50 – After a couple of bends and a small climb, the road forks in two.
 The TGH takes the lower left road.

-02:51 – Just a matter of metres beyond the junction you’ll spot a signpost directing you down some recently redone steps.
+02:51 – Just a matter of metres beyond the junction you’ll spot a signpost directing you down some recently redone steps on the left.
 There are still more graves hidden in the undergrowth to the side of the trail here.

 02:56 – At the next junction keep heading straight on following signs to 老地方.
 (The path down on the left here is the path that I took back down the very first time I visited these hills – thinking of it in that context is kind of strange, I remember feeling that we had walked quite a way, but these days I would see the same walk as being unsatisfyingly short.)

 The next sticker is waiting for you just as you reach Laodifang.